 That’s how (inaudible) So Ivan’s task was to move the toilet roll.
 And as he was trying to do that, every time he did it, he knocked it over.
 He was getting really frustrated with himself.
 And he was saying things under his breath, and I couldn’t quite understand.
 But he got to that point, where after two or three goes, I actually heard him say, come on you bastard to his hand, and he said, move.

-Saying negative words to ourselves can affect our recovery after stroke
+Saying negative words to ourselves can affect our recovery from a stroke

-Now what I’m going to get you to do my pill little bit difficult, but just bear with me.
+Now what I’m going to get you to do my pill is a little bit difficult, but just bear with me.
 I wonder if you could look at your hand and call it a bastard.
 See what happens.
 See what you notice.
 I’ll reverse the spell later.
-Now if you notice something change in your body when you talk to your hand that way, does your tummy tight in, does your heart start beating a little bit differently.
-Does a story you’re telling in your head change somehow.
+Now if you notice something change in your body when you talk to your hand that way, does your tummy tight in, does your heart start beating a little bit differently?
+Does a story you’re telling in your head change somehow?

 Being nicer to ourselves

 And let’s see what happens next time.
 So, just as I asked, Ivan was pretty happy to go along with it.
 He looked at his hand just before he moved.
 He said, come on friend move.
 And you wouldn’t believe what happened.
-Anyone want to guess?
+Does anyone want to guess?
 His hand fell off.
-No I’m kidding.
-So what happened was his hand moves over, like never before grabs the toilet roll moves it to the other side stands in up without it falling.
+No, I’m kidding.
+So what happened was his hand moved over, like never before grabbed the toilet roll moves it to the other side stands it up without it falling.

-Everyone stopped what they were doing and I was so focused on what he was doing so did I. I had my hand still in the rice, not realizing that it’s in there because I can’t even feel it.
-Now, in that moment, what I hope happened to Ivan, I hope that he was able to understand that that change in In his word, was going to make a difference to the way that the rest of his recovery could go.
+Everyone stopped what they were doing and I was so focused on what he was doing that so did I. I had my hand still in the rice, not realizing that it was in there because I can’t even feel it.
+Now, at that moment, what I hope happened to Ivan, I hope that he was able to understand that that change in In his word, was going to make a difference in the way that the rest of his recovery could go.